Hospitality Management Fundamentals

 - Core curriculum covers:

 - food preparation fundamentals and quality presentations

 - customer service

-- employee selection training, supervision, motivation and retention
+- employee selection, training, supervision, performance appraisal, motivation and retention

 - pricing, purchasing and inventory control

 - hotel and lodge operations

 - use multimedia technology to enhance classroom learning

 Under the supervision of Hospitality Management program faculty, students prepare and serve meals in the fully functional campus restaurant, The Crystal Room Bistro.